Koszul complexes and relative homological algebra of functors over posets: Examples

 with the differentials as defined in \ref{Std:KoszulComplexes}.
 The value $\beta^d_{\mathcal{P}} M(F)$ is then given by the dimension of the $d^{\th}$ homology of this chain complex.
 For example, in the case $I$ is the $6 \times 6$ grid, the relative projective resolution of $M_0$ can be illustrated as

-Since $\mathcal{P} \colon \text{Sub}(I)^\op \to \Fun(I, \vect)$ is flat, so are all of its restrictions (see~\ref{P:ThinRestriction}).
-Thus one way of producing examples of flat functors for which we can use Koszul complexes to calculate the associated relative Betti diagrams is to find subposets of $\text{Sub}(I)$ which are upper semilattices (not necessarily sublattices of $(\text{Sub}(I),\leqJ)$) and for which we can identify parents of its elements and meets of bounded below subsets of parents.
+Since $\parameterization \colon \text{Sub}(I)^\op \to \Fun(I, \vect)$ is flat, so are all of its restrictions (see~\ref{P:ThinRestriction}).
+Thus one way of producing examples of flat functors for which we can use Koszul complexes to calculate the associated relative Betti diagrams is to find subposets of $\text{Sub}(I)$ which are upper semilattices (not necessarily sublattices of $(\text{Sub}(I),\leqJ)$) and for which we can identify parents of its elements and meets of subsets of parents that are bounded below.
 The next example is an illustration of this strategy.

 \halfsection{Translated functors}